Posted by By Darrell Nicholson at 11:56AM - Comments: (19)

 While the ethanol problem has brought a mountain of headaches to boaters, it has ignited a booming trade in fuel additives.
-Back in 2012, at the Miami boat show, I heard Gerald Nessenson, president of ValvTect Petroleum Products, talk about the state of the finished fuel-additive industry and what established companies such as his are trying to do to fend off what he feels are unsupportable claims by small upstart companies.
+Way back in 2012, at the Miami boat show, I heard Gerald Nessenson, then president of ValvTect Petroleum Products (now retired), talk about the state of the finished fuel-additive industry and what established companies such as his are trying to do to fend off what he felt were unsupportable claims by small upstart companies.

 Nessenson was quick to point out that the finished gasoline at our pumps already includes a range of additives that deal with issues such as corrosion, fuel oxidation, and deposit build-up.
 He added that the harsh marine environment presents special challenges and cited the well-documented ethanol-related problems in outboards as evidence that boaters need to be more cognizant of their choices when selecting, storing, and—if necessary—treating their fuel.
 But when it comes to comparing the fuel treatment products on the market, consumers are effectively left in the dark.